Prince Edward Island National Park is a Canadian National Park run by Parks Canada.

 I’ll admit, when I was researching Prince Edward Island National Parks I was kind of confused.
-As it turns out, there’s only one National Park on the entire Island, but it has three different sections
+As it turns out, there’s only one National Park on the entire Island, but it has three unique sections.

 With so much to do, it can be quite overwhelming.
-So I’m going to go over everything you need to know about visiting the Prince Edward Island National Park.
+So I’m going to go over everything you need to know about visiting each section of the Prince Edward Island National Park.

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!